plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 * *concern 3.3*: The human-in-the-loop remains a necessary condition for sIOP to reconcile semantic differences.
 Hence, the concern is achieving her most optimal position in architecture;
 * *concern 3.4*: The primary concern to re-establish coherence with DSP's data is considered a recurring task when sIOP is to allow for semantic evolution which demands for continued maintainability and governance of sIOP;

-Additionally, accepting semantic heterogeneity brings about an issue of scalability, since semantics won't be centrally coordinated anymore resulting in semantic definitions that are distributed all over the place, see \cref{dp:shf}.
+Accepting semantic heterogeneity brings about an issue of scalability, since semantics won't be centrally coordinated anymore resulting in semantic definitions that are distributed all over the place, see \cref{dp:shf}.

 \begin{mmdef}[Semantic scalability]\label{def:semantic-scalability}
 Semantic scalability is the capability of a system of collaborating actors to adopt and/or consolidate, with acceptable lead time and costs, increasing perspectives on -or more complex semantic heterogeneity about- their shared reality without compromising sIOP between any interacting software agents.
 \end{mmdef}

 We formulate this as the fourth concern about sIOP: